oracle-livelabs/sprints/oci/sprint-connect-qs-analytics/sprint-connect-qs-analytics.md

 Successfully completed the following:
 * _How do I create the required Query Service projects policies?_ sprint
 * _How do I create a Query Service project?_ sprint
-* The _Create Database Password_ and _Download Database Wallet_ steps in the _How do I connect to Query Service from Oracle SQL Developer?_ sprint
+* The _Create Database Password_ step in the _How do I connect to Query Service from Oracle SQL Developer?_ sprint

 ### **Create an Oracle Analytics Cloud Instance**